-ONC206 is a second generation, potentially differentiated imipridone DRD2 antagonist ad CLpP agonist, that has demonstrated monotherapy anti-cancer activity in pre-clinical models.
-ONC206 is currently being evaluated in Phase I dose escalation trials enrolling patients with advanced central nervous system tumors in partnership with the National Institutes of Health (NIH) and with the Pacific Pediatric Neuro-Oncology Consortium (PNOC).
-In March 2023, the Company reported a finding of an investigator-assessed response that emerged during dose escalation in the PNOC study.
-The responder is a recurrent glioblastoma patient without the H3K27M-mutation who received monotherapy.
-ONC206 dose escalation is expected to be completed by the first half of 2024.
+ONC206 is a second generation DRD2 antagonist and ClpP agonist that has demonstrated monotherapy anti-cancer activity in pre-clinical models.
+ONC206 is currently being evaluated in Phase 1 dose escalation trials enrolling patients with advanced central nervous system tumors in partnership with the National Institutes of Health (NIH) and with the Pacific Pediatric Neuro-Oncology Consortium (PNOC).
+In March 2023, the Company reported an investigator-assessed response in a patient with recurrent glioblastoma without the H3K27M-mutation.
+The patient has continued to respond and remains on treatment as part of the dose escalation.
+To date, ONC206 is generally well tolerated with a similar safety profile in adults and pediatrics.
+No dose limiting toxicities have been identified to date.
+The dose escalation trials are expected to intensify dosing from a once weekly dosing to a more frequent dose schedule to increase the duration of therapeutic exposure.
+ONC206 dose escalation is expected to be completed in the first half of 2024.

-Preclinical work is ongoing that is designed to further elucidate the ONC206 mechanism of action, to identify potential pharmacodynamic biomarkers and assess the monotherapy efficacy profile of ONC206 in tumors that do not harbor the H3 K27M-mutation.
+Preclinical studies are ongoing that are designed to further elucidate the ONC206 mechanism of action, to identify potential pharmacodynamic biomarkers and assess the monotherapy activity profile of ONC206 in tumors that do not harbor the H3 K27M-mutation.
 These activities will inform data-driven clinical development plans.